Psidium cattleyanum: Description

 P. cattleyanum reproduces through setting seed and through cloning.
 Clonally produced suckers tend to have a greater leaf area.

+P. cattleyanum is in the USDA hardiness zones 9a–11.

+Etymology

+The genus name, Psidium, comes from the Latin psidion ('armlet').

+Distribution

 Though native to Brazil, it is now distributed throughout many tropical regions.
 It was introduced in Hawaii as early as 1825 to create an agricultural market for its fruits, but it has yet to be a commercially viable product.
-It is now highly prevalent in tropical rain forest ecosystems due mainly to accidental transportation and its invasive plant properties.
+It is now highly prevalent in tropical rainforest ecosystems due mainly to accidental transportation and its invasive plant properties.